NguyenCuong-VN/Your-today/README.md

 - List all task in a day
 - Filter task by status task
 - Search with name task
-- Sort task for time start
+- Auto sort task for time start
 - Start/stop/drop/ignore/save task
 - Add/edit/detele task in day
 - Notification when start time coming